• Skip to main content

 1) Braces

-Traditional braces are quite effective at treating many types of overjet.
+Traditional braces are widely considered effective at treating many types of overjet.
 In addition to dental correction, braces can also achieve a degree of skeletal realignment when paired with elastics and other specialized appliances.
 The main downside of braces is their visibility, since most adults favor treatment options that are less conspicuous.
 However, if this is not a concern for you, braces are an excellent solution, often working more quickly than other correction methods.

 In some cases, tooth extraction may be used in conjunction with braces to help deal with overcrowded teeth.
 When teeth are removed, this allows the jaw to relax into a more natural position, after which braces can work to move the teeth into alignment.
 Treatment with braces typically ranges 18-30 months, with costs averaging $3,000-$7,000.